People

 B.Sc.
 Punjab Agricultural University (2019)

 I am a PhD student in the lab.
 I am from India and did my B.S in Agriculture Honors with a major in Plant Breeding Genetics and Biotechnology.
-My current project focusses on understanding the physiological processes responsible for reduction in nutrient content in soybean as a result of elevated CO2 due to climate change.
+My current project focusses on understanding the physiological processes responsible for reduction in nutrient content in soybean as a result of elevated CO2.
 When not working on research, I love to read, paint, take long walks and bake.

 Masters Students